Common rudd: Invasive species and artificial introduction

 It has been artificially introduced to Ireland, United States, Morocco, Madagascar, Norway, Tunisia, New Zealand, Canada, and Spain.

 Rudd have been found in the US states of Alabama, Arkansas, Colorado, Connecticut, Georgia, Illinois, Indiana, Kansas, Massachusetts, Maine, Missouri, Nebraska, New Jersey, New York, Oklahoma, Pennsylvania, South Dakota, Texas, Vermont, Virginia, West Virginia, and Wisconsin.
 This list may not include all states containing an introduced population of rudd.

 Rudd were illegally introduced into New Zealand in the 1960s and have been actively spread around the country.
 They have the potential to irreversibly damage indigenous ecosystems.

 Possession of rudd in the US

 Rudd were reported in the United States at least as early as 1925.
 It is unlawful to possess or transport live specimens in the US state of Tennessee.
 No person, firm, corporation, partnership nor association shall possess, sell, offer for sale, import, bring, release or cause to be brought or imported into the State of Alabama any species of fish "rudd" (Scardinius erythrophthalmus) or "roach" (Rutilus rutilus) nor any hybrids of either species.
-This species was reported in Alabama from First Creek in Lauderdale County ca. 1987.
+This species was reported in Alabama from First Creek in Lauderdale County c.
+1987.